Marker Logo

 this page online

-of this marker); Alexis Hotel / Globe Building (within shouting distance of this marker); Grand Pacific Hotel (within shouting distance of this marker); Colonial Hotel (about 300 feet away, measured in a direct line); Start of Seattle Fire Site (about 300 feet away); Everett G. DuPen (about 400 feet away); First Post Office in Seattle (about 400 feet away).
+markers are within walking distance of this marker: Colman Building (within shouting distance of this marker); Beebe Building (within shouting distance of this marker); Alexis Hotel / Globe Building (within shouting distance of this marker); Grand Pacific Hotel (within shouting distance of this marker); Colonial Hotel (about 300 feet away, measured in a direct line); Start of Seattle Fire Site (about 300 feet away); Everett G. DuPen (about 400 feet away); First Post Office in Seattle (about 400 feet away).
 Touch for a list and map of all markers in Seattle.

 The Holyoke Building and Marker - Wide View image.
 Click for full size.

-Photographed By Andrew Ruppenstein, October 24, 2016
+Photographed by Andrew Ruppenstein, October 24, 2016

 2. The Holyoke Building and Marker - Wide View